nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 settle.
 A
 citation is a pointer at the record where the claim is to be verified.
 A result that cannot be reproduced from what is available is a vouch, the authors' word, and an honest literature would grade it as one.
-One more thing, and the rest belongs to a book: science has no monimograph, no shared append-only record that a finding is entered into under a commitment, and a retraction that deletes rather than appends breaks the chain.
+Science has no monimograph: no shared append-only record that a finding is entered into under a commitment, and a retraction that deletes rather than appends breaks the chain.
 So a finding's endurance is claimed, never judged.
-Draw your own line from there.
+The opening of this post said what that costs, and the closing sections say what would have to change.
+The full argument is the book's.

 One thread runs through all three, and I keep seeing it in science and open source alike.
 A result whose inputs are withheld is a vouch, the